+86 1510-529-7925 [email protected]

 Even stopping the lens down, and getting close to the subject can generate that shallow depth of field that you are chasing.
 I shot this at f2.8 because I got tired of the softness of the images when shot wide open.

 Judging bokeh quality is not easy, and it is usually only something photographers care about.
-To me, the bokeh is ok, but not fantastic.
-It is a little noisy or busy for me and tends to swirl a little but it is not terrible.
-I have heard that the bokeh on the Fujifilm XF23 1.4f lens is excellent but I cannot compare it to this lens as I have never shot it before.
+To me, the bokeh is okay, but not fantastic.
+It is a little noisy or busy for me and tends to swirl a little, but it is not terrible.
+I have heard that the bokeh on the Fujifilm XF 23mm f/1.4 lens is excellent, but I cannot compare it to this lens as I have never shot with it before.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review